SkylineCommunications/dataminer-docs/connector-help/connector_help/Sky UK Pin Validation.md

 - **IP address/host**: The pooling IP of the device, e.g. *bcam.broadcast.bskyb.com.*
 - **IP port**: The IP port of the device, e.g. *80.*
 - **Bus address**: This should consist of a combination of the node/device name and the BUS value representing a service name.
-If the proxy server has to be bypassed, also specify *BypassProxy*.For example: *ByPassProxy;NodeName/DeviceName;BusAddress;*
+If the proxy server has to be bypassed, also specify *BypassProxy*.
+  For example: *ByPassProxy;NodeName/DeviceName;BusAddress;*

 ## How to Use